 This does not mean that we should attempt to recreate the Middle Ages.
 We do not want to commit the fallacy of nostalgic thinking.
 But it means that we return to rebuilding the edifice of human civilization upon the foundation that we have inherited from our pre-Enlightenment forebears.
 When we do that, we will find that eventually all roads lead to Jesus Christ.
 What begins with the search for beauty should end with the worship of Him.

 “When the Pythagoreans, with their discovery of the mathematical ratios underlying musical harmony, caught a glimpse of the deep, mysterious patterned structure of nature, the conviction became overwhelming that in numbers lay power, even possibly the power that had created the universe.
 Numbers were like the key to vast knowledge – the sort of knowledge that would raise one’s soul to a higher level of immortality, where it would rejoin the divine.”20

 Why do you think we find it so odd to combine religion, especially mysticism, with science?
-Please leave your comment below.
-Also, check out the featured book below.
+Please leave your comment below and don’t forget to subscribe.
 Thank you!

 - Adamson, Peter, Lecture 4, “The Man with the Golden Thigh: Pythagoras,” History of Philosophy without any Gaps, King’s College, London, Dec.
 27, 2010, https://historyofphilosophy.net/pythagoras